d3l33t/attest/README.md

 This is not a marketplace and not a search UI.
 It is the missing execution-time layer between agent discovery and agent invocation.

+## TL;DR

+**Attest removes hard-coded delegation from agent systems.**

+Instead of choosing *which agent or tool should act* at build time, the host agent asks the control plane at runtime:

+> “What can act right now, under policy, and with what risk?”

+All discovery, filtering, and invocation flows in this document serve that single decision.
+Use when finding available agents, listing their tools, resolving agent cards, or invoking tools through this control plane.
+Enables **agent discovery → filtering → invocation**, with receipts.

 ## What this is

 - A single MCP server you install once in an IDE or orchestrator